 The surface of Mercury facing the Sun can reach temperatures of above 400 °C, while at night temperatures plummet to below -170 °C.

-From Earth, because of its proximity to the Sun, Mercury can only be seen for about one hour before sunrise or after sunset.
+From Earth, because of its proximity to the Sun, Mercury can only be seen for about one hour before sunrise or after sunset, or during a total solar eclipse.
 Because, like Venus, Mercury’s orbit is inside that of the Earth, Mercury can be observed in transit as it passes across the disc of the Sun and exhibits phases similar to those of Venus or the Moon.